ThibaultCuisiniere/StackbarExtended/README.md

 ### Installation

 StackbarExtended package can be installed via Github.
 Users should have R installed on their computer before installing StackbarExtended.
 R can be downloaded here: http://www.r-project.org/.
-To install the latest version of StackbarExtended package via Github, run following commands in R:
+To install the latest version of StackbarExtended package via Github, run the following commands in R:

 ```
 if (!require("devtools"))